garrandall/popular-music-data/tracks/first-off-future-travis-scott.md

 I'm a street nigga and I stay faded (Pluto)
 Never worked in a gym, but I weighed it (Travis)

-First off, you get the ammo, then you cock it (Ooh) First off, we had to blast off like a rocket (Skrrt, skrrt) I put the Patek water on, but I got options (Yeah)
+First off, you get the ammo, then you cock it (Oh First off, we had to blast off like a rocket (Skrrt, skrrt) I put the Patek water on, but I got options (Yeah)
 PJ takin' off and I ain't stoppin', no